 At the end of the day, it comes down to what your priorities are.
 In my opinion, if you are lucky enough to have the means to attend an intensive course overseas, please do so!
 You’re sure to return from the experience with life-changing experiences and insights!

-If you would like a month’s break and have a budget between $3,000 USD to $7,000 USD, then Bali or Thailand would be the preferred choices.
+If you would like a month’s break and have a budget between $3,000 USD to $7,000 USD, then Bali or Thailand would be the preferred choice.
 You’ll then have a luxurious yoga retreat along with certification.

-If your budget is tight, then the other option is doing yoga teacher training course in india.
+If your budget is tight, then the other option is doing a yoga teacher training course in India.
 However, India is the origin of Yoga and you will most likely have the benefit of learning from venerable Indian teachers.
-If you are really serious about becoming a yoga teacher then you may want to consider doing your 300 hour yoga teacher training in India as well after completing the 200 hour training.
+If you are really serious about becoming a yoga teacher then you may want to consider doing your 300-hour yoga teacher training in India as well after completing the 200-hour training.

 As little as $375 for online YTT. $1,500 USD or as much at $20,000 USD for on-site.